conversational french phrases

 Whether you live in the UK, the US or Europe, finding a language exchange partner is fairly simple.
 I dabbled in language exchange when I first moved to Paris five years ago and can highly recommend it.
 Even though I was living in a French city, I didn’t necessarily have the opportunity to practice a lot.
 Many people spoke English and I also worked for an American company with a lot of native English speakers.

 So there I was, in Paris, struggling to speak French and wondering how best to learn the basic French phrases.
-That’s when I turned to languageexchange.com.
-There are a number of websites you can use to set up language exchanges, but italki is probably the best one!
+That’s when I turned to Tandem.
+There are also a number of websites you can use to find and arrange lessons with a private French tutor, like italki.

-The italki platform is an amazing thing, as it can help you find a suitable language exchange partner or private French tutor.
-The best way to improve is to have someone to practice with, so language exchange or one-on-one tutoring is the perfect solution!
+One of the best ways to improve is to have someone to practice with, so language exchange or one-on-one tutoring is the perfect solution!
 The private tutoring I can’t recommend enough—not only will you guarantee yourself some excellent immersion time and quality feedback, but a tutor can guide you through all of your French learning experience and really boost your progress.

 Traveling